dumischbaenger/griffonGroovyJavaFxDBaccessSample/README.md

 Eclipse has problems to "interpret" some of the annotations right and therefore shows some syntax errors.
 To avoid this:

-* Controller must inherit from AbstractGriffonController
+* Controllers must inherit from AbstractGriffonController
 * Models must inherit from AbstractGriffonModel